 In the third quadrant, feedbacks and reviews of previous testing phase or quadrants along with the real user experience, work as a driving force to test the software product, using multiple scenarios.
 The Manual testing method is being used to evaluate the software application based on the user requirements and logical thinking of a tester.
 This quadrant is used to build and gain confidence in the usability of the product.

 This quadrant involves the usage of the technology i.e. tools, to automate the process of evaluating the software product at an operational acceptance level to fulfill the non-functional requirements, such as reliability, security, compatibility, maintainability, interoperability, recovery, etc.

 The testing types covered under this quadrant consist of performance testing, load testing, stress testing, maintainability testing, security testing, reliability testing, recovery testing and other types of testing, used to verify and validate the non-functional requirement of the software product.

 Some of the commonly used tools in the Q4 are Jconsole, Loadrunner, JMeter, etc.

 Note: It is pertinent to mention that there is no hard and fast rule, to follow the quadrants in a sequential manner as explained above.
-A tester may start from any of the quadrant as per the requirements, priority, risks involved, and its own choice.
+A tester may start from any of the quadrants as per the requirements, priority, risks involved, and its own choice.